Charmed Life (novel): Awards

 Jones and Charmed Life won the annual Guardian Children's Fiction Prize, a once-in-a-lifetime book award judged by a panel of British children's writers.
 The novel was also a commended runner up for the Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.
 It also won the German Preis der Leseratten.

 Translations

 Dutch and Finnish-language translations were published in 1980, followed by German.
-Danish, Italian, and French editions were published in the 1990s (when the four early novels were in print); later Polish and Spanish, Chinese and Vietnamese, Serbian.
+Danish, Italian, and French editions were published in the 1990s (when the four early novels were in print); it was later published in Polish and Spanish, Chinese, Vietnamese, and Serbian editions.